-Further to a public consultation by the Canadian Transportation Agency on Air Services Price Advertising, proposed amendments to the Air Transportation Regulations adopted pursuant to the Canada Transportation Act were prepublished in Part I of the Canada Gazette on July 3, 2012 and came into effect on December 14, 2012.
+Further to a public consultation by the Canadian Transportation Agency on Air Services Price Advertising, proposed amendments to the Air Transportation Regulations adopted pursuant to the Canada Transportation Act were prepublished in Part I of the Canada Gazette on July 3, 2012, and came into effect on December 14, 2012.
 The Air Transport Regulations require that the price of air services represented in any advertisement be the total price, inclusive of all taxes, fees and surcharges.
 The advertisement must also include a description of the air services offered and the customer must have access to the breakdown of the components of the price paid (taxes, fees and charges paid to a third party) and the fees for any optional services available.
 It is to be noted that the new provisions do not apply to air cargo services, sale of air services to businesses or the sale of package travel services where air services are sold with other features such as accommodations, tours, cruises or car rentals.

-3.9.1.1.3 Laws Applicable to Franchising Activities
+4.8.1.1.3 Laws Applicable to Franchising Activities

-Ontario, Manitoba, Alberta, Prince Edward Island and New Brunswick have adopted laws governing the formalities for entering into franchise contracts.
-On October 5, 2015, the Government of British Columbia tabled its Bill 38, entitled the Franchises Act, which is similar to the legislation in this matter adopted in the other Canadian provinces.
+Ontario, Manitoba, Alberta, Prince Edward Island, New Brunswick and British Columbia have adopted laws governing the formalities for entering into franchise contracts.
 In the course of its activities, Transat enters into franchise contracts with franchisees doing business in these provinces under the Marlin Travel, Travel Plus and Goliger's brands.

-As at the date of this AIF, our companies and divisions doing business as Travel Agents hold all licenses necessary for their operations and are in compliance, in all material respects, with the requirements of applicable laws and regulations, including those related to franchises.
+As at the date of this AIF, our companies and divisions doing business as Travel Agents hold all licences necessary for their operations and are in compliance, in all material respects, with the requirements of applicable laws and regulations, including those related to franchises.

-3.9.1.2 United Kingdom
+4.8.1.2 United Kingdom

 The UK travel industry has three main regulatory bodies: ATOL, ABTA and IATA (defined hereinafter).
 ATOL is a government-backed protection scheme for flights and air holidays, and is managed by the Civil Aviation Authority (CAA).
 Most firms who sell air travel in the UK such as Canadian Affair are required by law to hold a licence called an ATOL.
 ATOL protects consumers from losing money or being stranded abroad if and when a tour operator goes out of business.
 All licensed firms are required to take part in a financial guarantee scheme managed by the CAA which protects customers should a firm fail.
-Following this measure, Canadian Affair issued a letter of credit of £11.0 million to the CAA.
+Following this measure, Canadian Affair issued a letter of credit of £2.3 million to the CAA.
 The holders of an ATOL licence must deliver their certificate to every customer booking a trip covered by their ATOL licence.
 ATOL protection is included in the price of a holiday booked with an ATOL holder.
-From 2016, Air Transat UK departing passengers, like those of other scheduled airlines will not be ATOL protected.
+Since 2016, Air Transat UK departing passengers, like those of other scheduled airlines, are no longer be ATOL protected.
 However, Canadian Affair customers who book a qualifying flight plus holiday arrangement will continue to be ATOL protected.

-ABTA, the Association of British Travel Agents, is an organisation which represents UK travel agents and tour operators responsible for the sale of individual vacation travel packages (not covered by the ATOL protection).
+ABTA, the Association of British Travel Agents, is a trade association which represents UK travel agents and tour operators responsible for the sale of individual vacation travel packages (not covered by the ATOL protection).
 It is ABTA's role to ensure that customers benefit from consistently high standards of trading practice in the travel industry.
 ABTA members operate under a Code of Conduct and provide consumer advice on all aspects of holidays from financial security to complaint handling.

-3.9.2 Air Carriers
+4.8.2 Air Carriers

-3.9.2.1 International Regulatory Framework
+4.8.2.1 International Regulatory Framework